-We’re preparing for your return – beginning Oct.
-31 for museum members and Nov.
-7 for our general public.
+We’ve reopened at limited capacity for members and our general public.
 Please check out these FAQs below for some of the common questions about our ticket reservations and other concerns.

-Also, please note that we will be continuing to update you on what to expect in the days ahead.
+Also, please note that we will be continuing to update you regarding any changes to our operations.

 Q: Is my museum membership extended?

 A: Yes, all museum memberships have been extended the duration of our temporary closure.